 √ Checkout using Paypal or Stripe when buying logs in bulk.

-Full list of locations we can deliver Kiln Dried Logs to in Berkshire:
+Full list of log delivery locations in Berkshire:

 Aldermaston, Aldermaston Wharf, Aldworth, Arborfield, Arborfield and Newland, Arborfield Cross, Arborfield Garrison, Ascot and Ashampstead.